-1. Under this type of authority, at least 49 of 53 jurisdictions through July 2001 had adopted the Uniform Limited Offering Exemption (ULOE) or a Regulation D exemption, and 31 jurisdictions had adopted a Rule 144A exemption.
+1. Under this type of authority, 50 of 53 jurisdictions through September 2002 had adopted the Uniform Limited Offering Exemption (ULOE) or a Regulation D exemption, and 32 jurisdictions had adopted a Rule 144A exemption.
 This Act does not incorporate ULOE or a Rule 144A exemption because of their complexity and the likelihood of periodic updating of their provisions.
 Rule 144A, and similar exemptions in ULOE, can be most effectively implemented by rule rather than statute.

-2. Under Section 203 the states would also be authorized to adopt by rule or order new exemptions as circumstances warrant for new technologies such as the Internet.
+2. Under Section 203 a state would also be authorized to adopt by rule or order new exemptions as circumstances warrant for new technologies such as the Internet.
 Cf. NASAA Resolution Regarding Securities Offered on Internet, NASAA Rep. ¶7040 (Jan.
 7, 1996).